-The Napo Wildlife Center, NWC Lodge is located by the Anangucocha lake, into the unique ancestral territory of the Anangu Quichua Community.
-Thanks to their own initiative and supported by the Tropical Nature Conservation System, they have built in partnership the most carefully designed first class Amazon lodge in Ecuador.
+Napo Wildlife Center, was built on a small ridge at the edge of a great jungle lake, called Anangu, and surrounded by beautiful pristine rainforest and ancestral territory of the Anangu Quichua Community.
+Thanks to their own initiative and supported by the Tropical Nature Conservation System, they have built in partnership the most carefully designed luxury eco-lodge in Ecuador.

 Lodging at NWC has been designed to offer maximum privacy and comfort to the world traveller, providing lake and forest views from their private porches, as well as preserving one of the most pristine spots of Amazon forest in Ecuador.
-Each of our 10 individual large luxury cabanas are prepared for receiving guests in double occupancy or arranged in advance for a 3 members family visit.
-Rooms include a king size and twin size beds, private bathrooms with on demand hot water, a multi-speed ceiling fan, electricity provided by silent generators supplemented by solar panel power system, plenty of lights and 120 v outlets, screened windows and mosquito nets.
+Each of our 16 individual large luxury cabins are prepared for receiving guests in double occupancy or arranged in advance for 3 members family visit.
+Rooms include a king size and twin size bed, private balcony with views of the lake, bathrooms with hot water, a multi-speed ceiling fan, electricity provided by silent generators supplemented by solar panel power system, plenty of lights and 120 v outlets, safety deposit box, ceiling fans and screened windows and mosquito nets.

 Guests are welcome to use our observation tower next to the dining hall during free time other than the guided visit and simply relax with the great view of the Anangu lake.
 The not so distant canopy of the rain forest will be a good opportunity for birding or discovering more wildlife right next to the lodge.
 The dock area is a nice spot to receive that equatorial tropical sun or the base for a nice dip into the lake.
 Without fear you can swim around the dock and have a refreshing time, guides of course will jump in first and eliminate any doubts you may have in spite of the black caimans and piranha inhabitants!, believe me it is a very safe and rewarding cool water.
 Meals are carefully prepared to delight the variety of tastes and desires of the international visitor, including traditional Ecuadorian dishes, forest gifts or the preparation of vegetarian or special meal requirements.
 Reverse osmosis water filtration system is used in the kitchen (very safe)